jfspps/CamundaOAuthResourceServerDemo/README.md

 See [here](https://github.com/jfspps/CamundaOAuthClientDemo) for an example client.

-Instructions on how to set up the resource (Camunda) and authorisation (Keycloak, see the [docker-compose](/docker/docker-compose.yml) script) servers was based on [this vital resource](https://github.com/camunda-community-hub/camunda-bpm-identity-keycloak).
+Instructions on how to set up the resource (specifically, configuring Camunda's web app with Keycloak) and authorisation (Keycloak, see the [docker-compose](/docker/docker-compose.yml) script) servers was based on [this vital resource](https://github.com/camunda-community-hub/camunda-bpm-identity-keycloak).

 ## Reminder about how to initialise the solution